RUN WILD IN THE EVERGLADES!

 Here's what Val Wright, Jupiter FL, had to say about her 2013 race experience: "This was my first trail run and I didn't know what to expect...
 It was exciting and different running that terrain and not knowing what lurked around the corner.
 I was in sensory overload because I wanted to look around and enjoy the incredible and lush scenery, but I also needed to look down so I could keep upright.
 And secretly, I wanted to spot something a little more treacherous than happy runners and dirt so I could brag of my exploits running through trails and fighting off danger like Indiana Jones.
 Alas, I arrived safely at the finish line to enjoy my beer and burgers with nary a scratch.
 I can't wait for next year.
 I am coming back with experience and some more friends, who may be with me [running in the Everglades,] willingly, or not."

 The 2018 EVERGLADES ULTRAS:

 What: Three distinct trail races of 50 miles and 50 kilometers (31 miles) and 25 kilometers (15.6 miles).
 The races are fully aid-station supported.
-Note: This is a wilderness area and nature preserve.
+Note: The Fakahatchee is a wilderness area and nature preserve.
 Nearly seventy miles of trails are cleared for race day.
 Overgrown portions of some trails are literally re-opened by hand just a few days before the race.
-Depending upon park conditions and access race week, precise trail pattern and total race distance for the three races may be altered.
-It is unlikely, but please be aware of this possibility.
+Routes are subject to change from year-to-year due to weather-related park conditions.

 Where: The entrance to Fakahatchee Strand Preserve State Park is located in Copeland, FL on State Route 29, fifteen miles south of Exit 80 on Interstate 75 ("Alligator Alley"), and 2.5 miles north of US 41, "Tamiami Trail".
 Everglades City is five miles south of the park entrance on Route 29.
 "Fakahatchee Strand" is approximately 1 1/2 hour's drive from downtown Fort Lauderdale and Miami.